Separation Of Powers: Who Wins the Race – Legislature, Executive or Judiciary ?

 Saji Koduvath, Advocate.

-the symbiosis of the three organs of State – legislature, executive and judiciary – shapes the structure of a political system.
-The polity where these three wings are operated by a single authority it is called autocracy.
-Separation of these three wings is essential for the endurance of democracy.
-Each one is expected to function independently, in its domain.
-Hence, in democracy, they are called the three pillars of democracy.
-When headship of two of these three organs is conferred upon one source of power it gives rise to despotism.
+The polity where these three wings are operated by a single authority is called an autocracy.
+The separation of these three wings is essential for the endurance of democracy.
+Each one is expected to function independently in its domain.
+When headship of two of these three organs is conferred upon one source of power, it gives rise to despotism.

 Diversities are the real strength